alessandrobaldo/PredictionModelsInForexMarkets/README.md

 ![LSTMBasic](https://user-images.githubusercontent.com/48285797/104187082-a2f6db00-5417-11eb-97f9-3c775eb81edf.png)

-In **Appendix [app:LSTM]** the final network structures, as well as the choice of the hyper-parameters are treated more extensively.
+In **Appendix LSTM** the final network structures, as well as the choice of the hyper-parameters are treated more extensively.

 Convolutional Neural Network
 ----------------------------